-- Any combination of prophylaxis or periodontal maintenance is covered twice in a benefit period - Additional prophylaxis or periodontal maintenance is covered (up to four treatments combined) if your gums have pocket depth readings of 5mm or greater, which is called Case Type III or IV
+- Any combination of prophylaxis or periodontal maintenance is covered twice in a benefit period. - Additional prophylaxis or periodontal maintenance is covered (up to four treatments combined) if your gums have pocket depth readings of 5mm or greater.

 Periodontal (gum) maintenance